cksteven/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Kesong Cao is a senior (4th) year undergraduate student at UW-Madison.
-He works at Austerweil Lab as a research assistant.
-He is developing his research interests in understanding human behaviors and their incentives.
-He loves programming and solving problems in general.
-He looks forward to diving deeper into natural language processing in graduate school.
+Kesong Cao is a graduating senior (4th year undergrad) at UW-Madison.
+He enjoys coding and problem-solving in general.
+He hopes to become a computational linguist that can do great research and/or engineering.

+His broad research interests are languages and human behaviors.

+At UW-Madison, He has gained rewarding experience in building web apps, tackling research questions, TAing an Operating Systems class, and constantly managing time and expectations.
+He takes courses all over the place in Comp Sci, Econ, Math, Stats, Psychology, Political Science, History, and even Dance and Accounting.

 __Kesong is seeking full-time employment in or after December 2020 as a researcher or software developer.__ He plans to apply for PhD programs in Computer Science starting Fall 2021.